Thatched roof maintenance and repairs

 - Don’t let anyone damage it by placing ladders against it or walking on it

-- Discourage rodents by keeping food (such as bird food) away from your house
+- Discourage rodents by keeping food (such as bird food) away from the exterior your house

 Signs that maintenance is due

 - Moss and lichen growing on the thatch